Invention in Canada: Military and defence II (1939–1945)

-The Television Age (1950–1980)
+Television Age (1950–1980)

 After the war, a number of innovators, including Electrohome of Kitchener, Ontario, offered televisions and entertainment systems to consumers.
 In the 1950s, Anthony Barringer invented INPUT, an electromagnetic device used for the aerial detection of mineral deposits.

 The Toronto area saw the creation of a nascent military industrial complex around the design of jet aircraft.
 AVRO Canada developed the Avro Canada Jetliner and the CF-100 jet fighter.
 The Orenda (Orenda Aerospace) jet engine factory developed jet power plants for the new aircraft.
 The scale of this undertaking grew dramatically with the development of the huge CF-105 long range high altitude interceptor and its associated Velvet Glove air-to-air missile and came crashing to the ground just as quickly when the project was cancelled in 1959.
 At the same time, with financing from the US, AVRO was developing the Avro Arrow Avrocar, a supersonic fighter based on a flying saucer design.
 However the project collapsed when the costs became unreasonably high.

 East coast shipbuilders continued to innovate with the construction of new classes of warship such as the St. Laurent and Restigouche-class destroyers.
 The Royal Canadian Navy developed the innovative HMCS Bras d'Or but the vessel was not introduced into service.
 In Ottawa, the Defence Research Board, with the support of industry developed Canada's first satellites the Alouette 1 and Alouette 2, as well as the Black Brant (rocket).
 In the sixties and seventies, Gerald Bull experimented with long range artillery.
 Agent Orange (the herbicide) was tested by the US Army at Gagetown New Brunswick from the early fifties to the nineties.